buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 Assuming that `some-buildpack-id` comes before `some-other-buildpack-id` in the buildpack group, the final value of `SOME_VAR` shown above  would be `foo:bar`

 >For more information on modifying environment variables, see [Environment Variable Modification Rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules) specification.

+Please note that when `clear-env` is not set to `true`, the `lifecycle` MUST set user-provided environment variables in the environment of `/bin/detect` or `/bin/build` such that:

+* For layer path environment variables, user-provided values are prepended before any existing values and are delimited by the OS path list separator.
+* For all other environment variables, user-provided values override any existing values.
+* The environment variable prefix `CNB_` is reserved.
+It MUST NOT be used for environment variables that are not defined in this specification or approved extensions.

+>For more information on clearing user-defined environment variables, see [Clear the buildpack environment](https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/clear-env/) documentation.

 ### Further reading